 Even if your furniture looks like it’s been through a tornado and the paint inside your home is covered with muddy handprints and errant smudges, it’s worth standing firm in your resolve to have clean air for your family.
 Attractive, simple-to-use non-toxic paints and stains are easier to find than ever before.

 The problem with most commonly available paints lies in their ingredient list, including:

-Fungicides and biocides: Paints also contain toxic fungicides to prevent mildew growth, and biocides, which are used as preservatives to extend the full shelf life.
-Toxic biocides can be detected in the air five years after the paint containing the chemicals is applied.
+Paints also contain toxic fungicides to prevent mildew growth, and biocides, which are used as preservatives to extend the full shelf life.
+Toxic biocides can be detected in the air five years after paint is applied.
 Like VOCs, fungicides and biocides contaminate both indoor and outdoor air.
 If paint is not disposed of properly, they can also seep into groundwater.

 You’ll need to tailor your eco-requirements to whether you’re looking for an exterior or an interior paint as follows:

 All exterior paints have fungicides, and low-biocide paints are not available for exteriors.
 The best choice for an exterior paint is one that has zinc oxide as the fungicide.
 Next best choices are zero- to very low-VOC paints, acrylic or latex paints, and recycled water-based paint.
 Avoid oil-based paints because of their high VOC content, as well as paint from old cans that may contain mercury or lead.